peter88213/nv_progress/README.md

 ## Credits

-- The logo is made using the free *Pusab* font by Ryoichi Tsunekawa, [Flat-it](http://flat-it.com/).
+- The icons are based on the [Eva Icons](https://akveo.github.io/eva-icons/#/), published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+The original black and white icons were colored for this plugin by the maintainer.

 ## License